oac-tree/oac-tree-epics/doc/index.rst

-Welcome to sequencer-plugin-epics's documentation!
+Welcome to oac-tree-plugin-epics's documentation!
 ==================================================

-``sequencer-plugin-epics`` is a sequencer plugin that provides instructions and variables to interface with EPICSv7 process variables.
+``oac-tree-plugin-epics`` is a oac-tree plugin that provides instructions and variables to interface with EPICSv7 process variables.
 It supports both ChannelAccess and PvAccess.

 .. toctree::
    :maxdepth: 2